rstoetter/cSqlScript/README.md

-# libdatephp
+# PHP class cSqlScript

-Class to execute sql scripts written in PHP:
+Class to execute sql scripts - the class is written in PHP:

 The namespace is \\rstoetter\\cSqlScript

-See the [project wiki](https://github.com/rstoetter/cSqlScript-php/wiki) for more information.
+See the [project wiki](https://github.com/rstoetter/cSqlScript/wiki) for more information.